 - a.
-The Dean of Students Office will notify the charged student via email of the allegations and charge(s). - b.
+The Dean of Students Office will notify the charged student via email of the allegations and charges. - b.
 The notice will include scheduling information for the Educational Conference.
-If the time or date of the Educational Conference is not convenient to the charged student, the charged student must notify the Dean of Students Office within two business days to reschedule.
+If the time or date of the Educational Conference is not convenient to the charged student, the charged student must notify the Dean of Students Office within two business days of the date of the notice to reschedule.